aws/aws-sdk-php/docs/faq.rst

 You can get debug information, including the data sent over the wire, using the ``debug`` option in a client constructor.
-When this option is set to ``true`` all of the mutations of the command being executed, the request being sent, the response being recieved, and the result be processed will be emitted to STDOUT.
+When this option is set to ``true`` all of the mutations of the command being executed, the request being sent, the response being received, and the result be processed will be emitted to STDOUT.
 This includes the data that is sent and received over the wire.

 .. code-block:: php